Torch Trust - The Christian Sight Loss Charity

 Among our services, Torch provides Christian literature, including a free lending library and a range of magazines, in various accessible formats.
-We also promote Christian fellowship through 110 local Groups across the UK.
-Torch also runs a varied programme of holidays at our own holiday centre and at other venues around the UK and abroad.
+We also promote Christian fellowship through over 60 local Groups across the UK.
 Our international arm involves Torch working in partnership with others and being involved in various projects, especially in Malawi which in turn serves the needs of blind and partially sighted people in various other African countries.

 Torch Trust has a driving vision for people with sight loss, wherever in the world they may live.
 Our seven-fold charter is that every blind or partially sighted person may have the opportunity to: